hartsfield/go_proxy/README.md

     sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8080

-When starting the server, tell goprox where your private key and fullchain files are by specifying the `fullchain` and `privkey` environment variables at
+When starting the server, tell goprox where your private key and fullchain files are by specifying the `fullchain` and `privkey`, the ports you forwarded to port 80 and 443, and the location the `prox.config`, as environment variables at runtime:
-runtime:

-    fullchain=/path/to/fullchain.pem privkey=/path/to/privkey.pem ./goprox &
+    prox80=8080 prox443=8443 proxConf=prox.config privkey=~/tlsCerts/privkey.pem fullchain=~/tlsCerts/fullchain.pem prox